 Standard Loop

-Standard loop is used to append new rows to your data table.
+Standard loop is used to append new rows to your table.

 Suitable for